huggingface/blog/s2s_endpoint.md

 2. Optimizing the Docker Image

-Next, I modified the Dockerfile to suit our needs:
+Next, we modified the Dockerfile to suit our needs:

-- **Streamlining the Image**: We removed packages and dependencies that weren’t relevant to my use case.
+- **Streamlining the Image**: We removed packages and dependencies that weren’t relevant to our use case.
 This reduces the image size and cuts down on unnecessary overhead during inference.
 - **Installing Requirements**: We moved the installation of `requirements.txt` from the entry point to the Dockerfile itself.
 This way, the dependencies are installed when building the Docker image, speeding up deployment since these packages won’t need to be installed at runtime.

 3. Deploying the Custom Image

-Once the modifications were in place, I built and pushed the custom image to Docker Hub:
+Once the modifications were in place, we built and pushed the custom image to Docker Hub:
 ```bash
 DOCKER_DEFAULT_PLATFORM="linux/amd64" docker build -t speech-to-speech -f dockerfiles/pytorch/Dockerfile .
 docker tag speech-to-speech andito/speech-to-speech:latest